 Trail access is 24/7/365.
 Park vehicles at the Switchgrass lot.
 Trailhead kiosk/register is there with trail info.
 Current trail conditions, maps, etc. are at facebook.com/switchgrasstrail

 There is no drinking water or restroom on the trail, except at the Trailhead.
-Trailhead restrooms have potable water and showers, but are closed mid-October to March.
-A primitive toilet is open year-around at the north boat ramp, about 1/2 mile from the trailhead.
-Sylvan Park, located 6 mi from the trailhead is open year around with heated showers and restrooms.
+New restrooms at the Trailhead have potable water and heated showers, and are open year-round.
+A primitive toilet is open year-round at the north boat ramp, about 1/2 mile from the trailhead.
+Sylvan Park, located 6 mi from the trailhead is also open year-round with heated showers and restrooms.
 Camping is free there in the low season.

 The Switchgrass Epic is a stacked system of 3 trail loops, each about 6-8 miles.
 They have to be ridden in succession - only the Golden Belt Loop